mastrojs/mastrojs.github.io/data/index.md

 </div>

-## Experienced developers – do you want off the frontend treadmill?
+## Powerful for experienced developers

 I've seen things you people wouldn't believe.
 Megabytes of JavaScript on fire in the browser.
 I watched towers of complex abstractions collapse upon themselves.
 All those codebases will be lost in time, like tears in rain.
 Time to let them die.